lytecache/litecache/lytecache-go/README.md

 resolved via [`os.UserCacheDir`](https://pkg.go.dev/os#UserCacheDir), which already implements the XDG Base Directory spec on Linux, `~/Library/Caches` on macOS, and `%LocalAppData%` on Windows.

-`<project-id>` is the first 12 hex characters of the SHA-256 hash of your current working directory's resolved, absolute path -- identical to the Python, Java, and Node.js implementations' derivation, so every project gets its own file automatically, and a Go process and a Python/Java/Node.js process started from the same directory share one cache.
+`<project-id>` is the first 12 hex characters of the SHA-256 hash of your current working directory's resolved, absolute path.
+That derivation is identical across the Python, Java, and Node.js implementations too, so every project gets its own file automatically, and a Go process started from the same directory as a Python, Java, or Node.js one ends up sharing its cache.

 ```go
 lytecache.DefaultPath() // (string, error) -- the resolved default location